skrtaldi/github-profile/README.md

 - 🔭 I’m currently working on @dicodingacademy
 - 🌱 I'm currently learning about NextJS and Machine Learning
-- 💬 Ask me about website design
+- 💬 Ask me about football manager
-- ⚡ Fun fact: beginner
+- ⚡ Fun fact: im so in love to play football manager
 - 📫 How to reach me : aldidybalaaa@gmail.com

 ## Tech Stack